-Community actors were asked about the presence of Community Health Workers (CHWs), Local Health Committees (LHCs), and Family Health Action Groups (FHAGs)34 in their communities.
-The table below indicates a disparity in awareness between community actors and household respondents, with households tending to be less aware of their presence.
+Community actors were asked about the presence of Community Health Workers (CHWs), Local Health Committees (LHCs), and Family Health Action Groups (FHAGs)25 in their communities.
+The table below indicates a disparity in awareness between community actors and household respondents regarding the presence of CHWs, LHCs, and FHAGs in their communities, with households tending to be less aware of their presence.

-Table 21: Community actors versus household respondents confirming presence of CHW, LHC and FHAG in communities
+Table 23: Community actors versus household respondents confirming presence of CHW, LHC and FHAG in communities

-Respondent types CHW LHC member FHAG
+Respondent types СНЖ LHC member FHAG

 Community actors 61% 60% 34%

-Household respondents 32% N/A 35 10%
+Household respondents 32% N/A 26 10%